Possible precise measurements of the $X(3872)$ mass with the $e^+e^-\to\pi^0\gamma X(3872)$ and $p\bar p\to\gamma X(3872)$ reactions: Results

-About the cut off $\Lambda$ in the form factor Eq.~\eqref{eq:ff} for the $\ppb\to\bar D^*D^*$ transition, $\Lambda=2~\gev$ is used in the plot of Figs.~\ref{fig:res3} and \ref{fig:res4}.
-Varying the cut off $\Lambda$ within $\Lambda=2.0\pm 0.2~\gev$, the cross section changes by a factor of 2 compared to the value with $\Lambda=2~\gev$ with the same line shape, indicating a large uncertainty in the estimate of the $\ppb\to\gamma\X$ cross section.
+About the cutoff $\Lambda$ in the form factor Eq.~\eqref{eq:ff} for the $\ppb\to\bar D^*D^*$ transition, $\Lambda=2~\gev$ is used in the plot of Figs.~\ref{fig:res4} and \ref{fig:res3}.
+Varying the cutoff $\Lambda$ within $\Lambda=2.0\pm 0.2~\gev$, the cross section changes by a factor of 2 compared to the value with $\Lambda=2~\gev$ with the same line shape, indicating a large uncertainty in the estimate of the $\ppb\to\gamma\X$ cross section in addition to that in the $\X\to D\bar D^*$ coupling $g_4$.
 Nevertheless, the order of magnitude should be reliable, and we expect $\overline{\sigma}_{p\bar p, \gamma X}$ to be of $\mathcal{O}(10~{\rm pb})$ for $\sqrt{s}\sim 4015$~MeV.
-Considering an integrated luminosity of 2~fb$^{-1}$ in about five months for PANDA~\cite{PANDA:2018zjt}, $\mathcal{O}(2\times10^4)$ events are expected to be collected for the $X(3872)$ in the $J/\psi\pi^+\pi^-$ mode.
+From Ref.~\cite{PANDA:2018zjt}, the integrated luminosity of PANDA at $\sqrt{s}=3872$~MeV is about 2~fb$^{-1}$ in five months.
+Assuming the same integrated luminosity of 2~fb$^{-1}$ in the energy region from 4010 to 4020~MeV, $\mathcal{O}(2\times10^4)$ events are expected to be collected for the $X(3872)$ in the $J/\psi\pi^+\pi^-$ mode.
 Considering further the reconstruction of the $J/\psi$ from the $e^+e^-$ and $\mu^+\mu^-$ pairs, each of which has about a branching fraction of about 6\%~\cite{Zyla:2020zbs}, we expect that $\mathcal{O}(2\times 10^3)$ events can be collected at PANDA.
 According to the Monte Carlo simulation in Ref.~\cite{Guo:2019twa}, a high-precision measurement of the $\X$ binding energy is foreseen even after further smearing due to the energy resolution is taken into account~\cite{Ortega:2020ayw}.
-In particular, such a smearing effect at PANDA will be very small since the energy resolution can reach the level of 100~keV~\cite{PANDA:2018zjt,Lehrach:2005ji}.\footnote{The beam energy resolutions for the high luminosity and high resolution modes of the High Energy Storage Ring are 167.8~keV and 33.6~keV, respectively~\cite{PANDA:2018zjt,Lehrach:2005ji}.}
+In particular, such a smearing effect at PANDA will be very small since the energy resolution can reach the level of 100~keV~\cite{PANDA:2018zjt,Lehrach:2005ji}.\footnote{The beam energy resolutions for the high luminosity and high resolution modes of the High Energy Storage Ring are 167.8~keV and 33.6~keV, respectively~\cite{PANDA:2018zjt,Lehrach:2005ji}.} To make a better comparison with the forthcoming experimental data, we show in Fig.~\ref{fig:binaverage} the histograms of $d\,\overline{\sigma}_{\ee,\pi^0\gamma X}/dm_{\gamma X}$ and $\overline{\sigma}_{p\bar p,\gamma X}$ averaged over each energy bin.
+In the plot, the energy bin size is fixed to be $1~\mev$ and the magnitude of the histogram is normalized at their maximal values.

+The histograms with different $\delta$ can be distinguished from the peak position and the shape.
+Particularly, the line shape with positive $\delta$ is characterized by a longer tail at larger $\gamma \X$ energies.